 Whitman, racing to reverse the sales and share-price slump that led to the ouster of her predecessor, Leo Apotheker, is eliminating about 27,000 jobs while working to cut debt.
 She’s also trying to boost cash flow by better managing inventory levels and more quickly collecting payments from customers of a company that generated (HPQ:US) $127.2 billion last year by selling everything from handheld calculators to supercomputers.

 As CEO of P&G starting in 2000, Lafley injected new technology into household brands such as Tide and Crest and acquired Gillette for $57 billion to control more retail shelf space.
 Schultz shuttered hundreds of cafes after an overexpansion and he’s concentrated on improving the quality of Starbucks’s coffee and food.

 “There’s nothing fancy about these turnarounds,” Whitman said.
 “This is not advanced business, this is 101.”

 At the Las Vegas meeting, which drew almost 11,000 attendees, Hewlett-Packard announced a cloud computing service for airlines, as well as new hardware and software for data security and analysis.

 Whitman’s challenge may be more comparable to the one Lou Gerstner faced in the 1990s at International Business Machines Corp.
-(IBM), the computer maker then struggling amid heightened competition, said Jeff Matthews, founder of hedge fund Ram Partners in Greenwich, Connecticut.
+(IBM:US), the computer maker then struggling amid heightened competition, said Jeff Matthews, founder of hedge fund Ram Partners in Greenwich, Connecticut.